John-MEO-o/100-days-of-code/r1-log.md

 ### R4D21
 I finally solved the CardCounter task.
 This problem was not solved with impudence, so I had to sit and think about its solution.
 A few tricky things was on it)
 Tommorow I'll start to learn objects and its properties!
 Thanks to everybody who's cheering me up in this challendge!

+### R5D22
+A lot of interesting examples being reviewed in this JS Curriculum, I'm on 80% of completion now.